Rapid digital switch puts WPP on path to recovery

 WPP’s agencies worked with brands such as L’Oreal, Ford and British retailer The Works to switch their marketing and sales platforms online rapidly as the virus forced the closure of shops.

+It now plans to expand its presence in the faster-growing digital and e-commerce sector by investing more, hiring new staff and making targeted acquisitions, funded by gross annual cost savings of 600 million pounds ($815 million) by 2025.

-After a turbulent 2020, the company built by Martin Sorrell set out its targets for the medium term, vowing to reinstate its share buyback programme in 2021, pay a progressive dividend and invest further in technology to win new work.
+The company built by Martin Sorrell also vowed to reinstate its share buyback programme in 2021 and pay a progressive dividend.

 Hopes in recent weeks of a return to some normality have been driven by the launch of a vaccine but surging COVID-19 cases across Europe in the last week alone have since cast a shadow over the short-term outlook.